Rational Voting: The (Ir)relevance of Interference in Close Elections

 There is one assumption that we are making here, and that is that all votes are equal.
 Your vote is not less likely to be counted than anyone else's vote.
 If you're doing something reckless like casting a provisional ballot then this equation vastly overstates your chances of impacting the election.
 If you're more conscientious than the average voter at using the voting equipment, though, the probability that your vote will make a difference in the outcome of the election is slightly larger than what you'd get from this formula.

-In an ideal election, you candidate would win if x>0
+In an ideal election, you candidate would win if x>0 and he'd lose if x

 But what happens when things get messy?
 What if a candidate could win the election despite garnering fewer votes, because of the crazy electoral system?
 What if f(x) is not a neat step function, but some complicated, smeared out function (possibly biased, maybe even non-monotonic!)?
 My claim is that your impact on the election is just about the same, as long as there exist integers a and b, with b>a, such that